Java mouse-deer: Taxonomy

-Appearance and biology
+Description

-Mouse-deer possess a triangular-shaped head, arched back, and round body with elevated rear quarters.
+Mouse-deer possess triangular-shaped heads, arched backs, and rounded bodies with elevated rear ends.
 The thin, short legs which support the mouse-deer are about the diameter of an average pencil.
-Although Java mouse-deer do not possess antlers or horns like regular deer, male Java mouse-deer have elongated, tusk-like upper canines which protrude downward from the upper jaw along the sides of their mouth.
-Males use these “tusks” to defend themselves and their mates against rivals.
+Unlike the antlered true deer, or horned bovids, but akin to Moschus musk deer, male Java mouse-deer have elongated, tusk-like upper canines which protrude downward from the upper jaw along the sides of their mouth.
+Males use these "tusks" to defend themselves and their mates against rivals.
 Females can be distinguished from males because they lack these prominent canines, and they are slightly smaller than the males.
-Java mouse-deer can furthermore be distinguished by their lack of upper incisors.
-The coat coloration of the Java mouse-deer is reddish-brown with a white underside.
-Pale white spots or vertical markings are also present on the animal's neck.
+Java mouse-deer can be further distinguished by their lack of upper incisors, similar to bovids.
+The coat coloration of the Java mouse-deer is reddish-brown with a white underside, and pale white spots or vertical markings are also present on the animal's neck.

 With an average length of 45 cm and an average height of 30 cm, the Java mouse-deer is the smallest extant (living) ungulate or hoofed mammal, as well as the smallest extant even-toed ungulate.
 The weight of the Java mouse-deer ranges from 1 to 2 kg, with males being heavier than females.
 It has an average tail length of about 5 cm.
 Mouse-deer are thought to be the most primitive ruminants based on their behaviour and the fossil record, thus they are the living link between ruminants and non-ruminants.

+Physiology

 The Java mouse-deer is endothermic and homoeothermic, and has an average basal metabolic rate of about 4.883 watts.
 It also has the smallest red blood cells (erythrocytes) of any mammal, and about 12.8% of the cells have pits on them.
 The pits range in diameter from 68 to 390 nanometres.
 Red blood cells with pits are unique and have not been reported before either physiologically or pathologically.